Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: (Anti-)co-BRST Symmetries: Conserved Charges

 In the above, the l.h.s. can be precisely computed by the {\it direct} application of the nilpotent (anti-)co-BRST symmetry transformations [cf. Eqs.
 (60),(61)] on the explicit expression for the conserved and nilpotent (anti-)co-BRST charges (66).
 The equation (67) is nothing but the proof that the (anti-)co-BRST charges are off-shell nilpotent (i.e. $Q_{(a)d}^2 = 0 $) of order two.
-Fourth, out of the {\it four} existing nilpotent (anti-)BRST and (anti-)co-BRST transformations, the following anticommutativity relationships are satisfied, namely;
+Fifth, out of the {\it four} existing nilpotent (anti-)BRST and (anti-)co-BRST transformations, the following anticommutativity relationships are satisfied, namely;

 where we need to invoke the validity of the CF-type restriction (i.e. $B_\mu - \bar B_\mu + 2\, \partial_\mu \phi = 0$) {\it only} in the proof of the absolute anticommutaivity relationship between the BRST and anti-BRST symmetry operators: $\{s_b, \, s_{ab}\} = 0$.
-Furthermore, we point out that the anticommuatativity property between the co-BRST and anti-co-BRST symmetries are satisfied only up to the U(1) gauge transformations [25] as we observe that the following are true
+Furthermore, we point out that the anticommuatativity property between the co-BRST and anti-co-BRST symmetries are satisfied only up to the U(1) gauge transformations [29] as we observe that the following are true

 for the Lorentz vector (anti-)ghost fields $(\bar C_\mu)C_\mu$.
 It can be readily checked that the absolute anticommutativity property (i.e. $\{s_d, \; s_{ad}\} = 0 $) is satisfied for {\it all} the {\it other} fields of our theory.
 The left over anticommutator relationships in (68) are automatically satisfied (i.e. $\{s_b, \, s_{ad}\} = 0,\; \{s_{ab}, \, s_{d}\} = 0 $) among the off-shell nilpotent transformation operators.
 Finally, the anticommutativity property (i.e. $s_d \,s_{ad} + s_{ad} \,s_{d} $) of the off-shell nilpotent (i.e. $s_{(a)d}^2 = 0$) (anti-)co-BRST symmetry transformations (up to the U(1) gauge transformations [cf. Eq.
-(69)]) is reflected in the proof of the anticommutativity property of the conserved and nilpotent (anti-)co-BRST charges (cf. Appendix C for details) because we observe that this property (i.e. $ \{ Q_{d}, \; Q_{ad} \}$) is respected only up to a time derivative term.\\
+(69)]) is reflected in the proof of the anticommutativity property of the conserved and nilpotent (anti-)co-BRST charges (cf. Appendix C for details). \\